Zharay/BitburnerBotnet/README.md

 **Requirements**
 - A home computer (in game) with at least 32GB of RAM (64GB for all scripts).
-- Increase Netscript Port size from 50 to 100 in settings.
+- Increase NetScript Port size from 50 to 100 in settings.
 - You DO NOT need Formulas.exe~!

 **Basic steps**